python-poetry/poetry/docs/repositories.md

 Poetry will fallback to Pip style use of keyring so that backends like Microsoft's [artifacts-keyring](https://pypi.org/project/artifacts-keyring/) get a change to retrieve valid credentials.
-It will need to be properly installed into Poetry's virtualenv, preferrably by installing a plugin.
+It will need to be properly installed into Poetry's virtualenv, preferably by installing a plugin.

 If you are letting Poetry manage your virtual environments you will want a virtualenv seeder installed in Poetry's virtualenv that installs the desired keyring backend